ScriptTiger/IP/Data/README.md

-# GeoLite2
+# IP Data Files
-All the GeoLite2 CSVs should be extracted here, with no subdirectories beyond this point.
+All the GeoLite2 CSV and Tor exit-addresses files should be placed here, with no subdirectories beyond this point.

 The GeoLite2 databases are distributed under the Creative Commons Attribution-ShareAlike 4.0 International License.